 Upgrade the kitchen

-- Replace old equipment and electrical devices with new ones.
-Old devices are prone to malfunction which may result in electrical faults.
-Consider energy-efficient appliances to save more energy.
+- Change up old appliances with updated ones.
+Old appliances and devices tend to malfunction over time, Consider energy-efficient appliances to save more energy.

 - Use heating system.
 Never try to use a stove or oven to heat up the house.